dustin-le/fat32/README.md

 * What happens when you "delete" a file.
 * How directories are structured and the methods in maneuvering them.
 * How to extract files from and inject files into the FAT32 image file.

+## Known Bugs
+* Put adds file to the directory but can not stat it or read it.
+* Get results in only a 512 byte file if the file is larger than 512 bytes.